Ruimve/microhook/README.md

 ## Installation

-This module is distributed via [npm][npm] which is bundled with [node][node] and should be installed as one of your project's `devDependencies`:
+This module is distributed via [npm][npm] which is bundled with [node][node] and should be installed as one of your project's `dependencies`:
 ```
 npm install nicehook --save
 ```